The A-Team [2010] (Review)

 ----

-Director: Joe Carnahan Cast:
+Director: Joe Carnahan Writer(s):

-The A-Team [2010] (Review), reviewed by Katina Vangopoulos on 2010-06-07T03:05:29+00:00 rating 4.0 out of 5
+The A-Team [2010] (Review), reviewed by Katina Vangopoulos on 2010-06-07T03:05:29+00:00 rating 4.0 out of5

 To most of the Generation Y bracket, Mr. T. is ‘the Snickers guy’.
 But he actually was an actor, for TV series The A-Team is where he first embraced his uniquely tough-yet-flamboyant persona.
 Fast forward twenty or so years later and we find ourselves with the latest TV-to-film reboot and UFC fighter Quinton ‘Rampage’ Jackson filling in his shoes.
 With a few societal changes and some big action, it maintains a wholesome old-school feel that the young’uns just aren’t used to.